tomad01/air_quality/README.md

 Arduino is waiting from Raspberry an income message and then collects and send data.\
 Raspberry gets all data and is writing it down to a csv periodically

-sensors should be powered each as specified in the their datasheets.
+The sensors should be powered each as specified in the their datasheets.\
 The process is automated using supervisord (see conf files) You need to create an empty "logs" dir in the script dir before deploying.\
 Check requierments files before installing.
 There are some packages that can be omitted.